s59mz/eagle-eye-ai/fpga-firmware/README.md

 - `block_design/`: Contains a Vivado TCL script that generates the block design for extensible platform.
 - `xdc`: Contains the the Vivado constraints file for RS485 PMOD pins and other external signal.
+- `dts`: Contains the the device tree data structure update data
+- `patch`: Contains the the Vivado IP patch file for Uart Lite IP for using RS-485 interface

 ## How to use the Vivado files